virtuozzo/cloudscripting-docs/docs/reference/placeholders.md

   }
 }
 ```
-Passing custom params to the procedure is performed in the following way:
+Passing custom params to the action is performed in the following way:
 ```
 {
 	"jpsType": "update",
 	"name": "example",
 	"onInstall": {
-		"customProcedure": {
+		"customAction": {
 			"first": 1,
 			"second": 2
 		}
 	},
 	"actions": {
-		"customProcedure": {
+		"customAction": {
 			"log": "${this.first}"
 		}
 	}